karademy/my-git-example/README.md

 # Responsive Animated CSS Grid Examples

-This is a sample CSS Grid Example
+This is a sample CSS Grid Example!